kjpou1/rlvoice-1/README.md

 <b>Credits to nateshmbhat for creating the original library pyttsx3.</b>

 The library has been released!
+(It is still recommended that you build from source because the library is not always up-to-date)

 <h2 align="center">Offline Text To Speech (TTS) converter for Python </h2>